-by Dave Ross, ScD President and Chief Executive Officer, The Task Force for Global Health There are more displaced people now than at any other
+By Dave Ross, ScD President and Chief Executive Officer, The Task Force for Global Health The Task Force was originally conceived to bring together the

 Header photo caption: A drug distributor travels long distances to a remote village in Cameroon to get medicines for onchocerciasis (river blindness) and lymphatic filariasis to marginalized societies most in need.